-The shift/throttle control differs from model to model and may depend on the engines used.
-The following control is typical of the operation of most remote controls.
-Be sure to consult the engine and remote control manual for operational differences.
+The shift/throttle control on your boat differs from model to model and may depend on the engine used.
+The following shift/throttle controls are typical of the operation of most controls used.
+Be sure to consult the engine or control manual for specific operational differences.

-Do not shift too quickly from forward to reverse.
+Never shift too quickly from forward to reverse.
 Stay in neutral, or idle position until the boat has lost most of its headway before completing the shift to reverse or engine damage may occur.